MicrosoftDocs/learn/learn-pr/wwl-data-ai/scale-ai/includes/2-evaluate-prioritize-ai-investments.md

 :::column span="2":::
 Not every AI application involves revolutionary changes.
 In fact, using AI to improve or automate existing processes is becoming essential to remaining competitive.
 Horizon 1 (H1) represents AI initiatives that optimize core business functions.

-For example: perhaps you manufacture electronic components.
+For example, perhaps you manufacture electronic components.
 While you might manually inspect quality for 100 parts per hour, an AI model with image recognition capabilities could inspect 1,000 parts per hour.

 :::column-end:::
 :::column span="2":::